civican/legisinfo/42-1/bills/C-97/bill_text.md

 ### Section 462.31

-  **(1)** Every one commits an offence who uses, transfers the possession of, sends or delivers to any person or place, transports, transmits, alters, disposes of or otherwise deals with, in any manner and by any means, any property or any proceeds of any property with intent to conceal or convert that property or those proceeds, knowing or believing that, **or being reckless as to whether**, all or a part of that property or of those proceeds was obtained or derived directly or indirectly as a result of
+  **(1)** Every one commits an offence who uses, transfers the possession of, sends or delivers to any person or place, transports, transmits, alters, disposes of or otherwise deals with, in any manner and by any means, any property or any proceeds of any property with intent to conceal or convert that property or those proceeds, knowing or believing that, or being reckless as to whether, all or a part of that property or of those proceeds was obtained or derived directly or indirectly as a result of

 #### `Proceeds of Crime (Money Laundering) and Terrorist Financing Act`